Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Applications

-(d) \, If $X$ belongs to the domain of attraction of a stable law and Spitzer's condition holds (namely $ n^{-1}\sum_1^n P[S^0_n>0]$ converges), then that either (C1) or (C2) holds is also necessary for the relative stability of $Z$ as will be discussed in Section 6.1.2. \end{remark}
+(c) \, If $F$ belongs to the domain of attraction of a stable law and Spitzer's condition holds, then that either (C.I) or (C.II) holds is also necessary for $Z$ to be r.s. as will be discussed in Section 8.1.2. \end{remark}